Registration in Victoria

 |Light trailer – including caravan||Rural – low risk|

-- When you sell a vehicle
+- Sell a vehicle

-- To clear a vehicle defect.
+- Clear a vehicle defect.

 Registration: VicRoads online